Why Fish House Charters is your best choice for salmon and halibut fishing in Alaska

 - Silver salmon fishing season starts July 1st, peaking end of July through early August.
 We organize full-day salmon charters from July 8th to August 25th, and half-day trips from July 1st to August 25th (either morning or afternoon sessions).

 - Our silver salmon charter season ends August 25th which then becomes the best time to catch silvers from shore.
 In addition to booking charters, The Fish House also supplies all the tackle and gear you’ll need to fish successfully from shore or aboard your own vessel.

-How to make the most of your Seward Fishing Charter
+How to make the most of your fishing experience

 To ensure your next trip fishing for Alaska’s top prized fish is the adventure of a lifetime, here are some expert tips we’ve put together from our experienced vessel captains and top fishing guests throughout the years: